Reproducible-Science-Curriculum/Reproducible-Science-Hackathon-Dec-08-2014/introEmail.md

 We are extremely excited about the excellent list of attendees who have committed to the Reproducible Science Hackathon for Workflow and Curriculum Development.
 We have a diverse group with varying expertise, all united by a passion for the practice and education of reproducible science.

-We are using a [Github repository](https://github.com/Reproducible-Science-Curriculum/Reproducible-Science-Hackathon-Dec-08-2014) as a central location for all information surrounding the hackathon.
+We are using a [Github repository](https://github.com/Reproducible-Science-Curriculum/Reproducible-Science-Hackathon-Dec-08-2014) as a central location for all information surrounding the hackathon and will use the wiki and issue tracker as the main mode of communication.
 Please sign up for a free Github account if you do not already have one.

 Prior to the meeting, we request your participation on a few items.